ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished restaurant project

 **Thoughts:** Finished the contact page and cleaned up the code, really satisified with the final project.

+### Day 56: August 16, 2021

+**Today's Progress**: Started todo list

+**Thoughts:** Feeling a lot faster and comfortable with starting projects.
+Such as installing with npm, setting everything up, basic html and css.
+Things like that